gh-PonyM/django_docker/Readme.md

 - Automatic static file collection when web container is launched.
 - mounted `nginx.conf` to make changes without reloading the app.

-## Before you start

-Make sure you have docker and docker-compose installed.

 ## Set up this repo

 First, build/download and run the stack